qwe638853/GasPass/README.md

 4. Manual Mode

  - [Contract-Based]
-Both users and the Vincent Agent can initiate manualRefill() from the frontend or backend.
+The Vincent Agent can initiate manualRefill() from the backend.
 This function still interacts with the GasPass contract, using deposited USDC to execute a one-time cross-chain transfer (through Bungee).

  - [Direct via Avail Nexus SDK]